vilemduha/blendercam/documentation/Blendercam Installation.md

  4. select **Save User Settings**
  5. restart Blender

-## Enable Blendercam add-on
+## Enable Blendercam and required add-ons
-The third step is to enable the Blendercam add-on.
+The next step is to enable the Blendercam add-on.

 ![Enable Addon](images/addonInstall3.png)